-For people with a family history of hemophilia, it's possible to determine during pregnancy if the fetus is affected by hemophilia.
+It's also possible to determine during pregnancy if the fetus is affected by hemophilia.
 However, the testing poses some risks to the fetus.
 Discuss the benefits and risks of testing with your doctor.

 - First aid for minor cuts.
 Using pressure and a bandage will generally take care of the bleeding.
 For small areas of bleeding beneath the skin, use an ice pack.
 Ice pops can be used to slow down minor bleeding in the mouth.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies